ICCS 2022 Framework

 Civic Knowledge Framework

-Content domains describe areas related to civic and citizenship education about which individuals may have developed knowledge and understanding.
+Content domains described areas related to civic and citizenship education about which individuals may have developed knowledge and understanding.

-The Civic Knowledge Framework is organized according to four content domains:
+The Civic Knowledge Framework was organized according to four content domains:

 • Civic institutions and systems

-• Explanation: Focuses on the formal and informal mechanisms and organizations that underpin the functioning of the societies.
+• Explanation: Focused on the formal and informal mechanisms and organizations that underpin the functioning of the societies.

 • Sub-domains: